SysKitTeam/docs-point/reporting/overview.md

 * Since the selection and filters can differ, reports are further described within the category-specific articles below.

 ## Report Categories

+{% hint style="warning" %}
+Check the articles below for information on what [subscription plans](https://www.syskit.com/products/point/pricing/) the reports will be available in.
+{% endhint %}

 Reports in SysKit Point can be divided into 8 main categories:
 * [Inventory Reports](inventory-reports.md)